Whitesburg, Kentucky

+History

+Whitesburg was founded in 1842 on land offered by Stephen Hiram Hogg to build the county seat.
+Previously called Summit city, it was renamed for John D. White who had introduced Letcher county's enactment bill in the State legislature.

 Geography

 Whitesburg is located in central Letcher County at 37°7′4″N 82°49′16″W (37.117867, -82.821068) in the valley of the North Fork of the Kentucky River, 5 mi west of the border of Kentucky and Virginia.

 Kentucky Route 15 passes through the city, leading northwest 31 mi to Hazard.
 It has its eastern terminus in the east part of Whitesburg at U.S. Route 119.
 US 119 leads northeast 11 mi to U.S. Route 23 at Jenkins and southwest over Pine Mountain 20 mi to Cumberland.

 According to the United States Census Bureau, Whitesburg has a total area of 8.3 km2, of which 8.1 sqkm are land and 0.2 sqkm, or 2.23%, are water.

 Climate

 Whitesburg is located within a climatic transition zone between the humid subtropical climate and the humid continental climate zones.
 Summers are hot, humid and wet.
 July is the warmest month, with an average high of 86 F and an average low of 63 F. Winters are generally cool to cold, with occasional snowfall.
 January is the coldest month, with an average high of 44 F and an average low of 21 F. May receives the most precipitation with an average of 5.83 in.
 The highest recorded temperature was 97 F in 1998, and the lowest recorded temperature was -15 F in 1996.